 Jian Li is Tenured Associate Professor at Institute for Interdisciplinary Information Sciences Tsinghua University.
 He got his BSc degree from Sun Yat-sen (Zhongshan) University China MSc degree in computer science from Fudan University China and PhD degre

 Dr. Sun is an associated professor at the Institute for Interdisciplinary Information Sciences at Tsinghua University.
 His main research focuses on entanglement and error correction ba

 Dr. Huang is an associate professor at the Institute for Interdisciplinary Information Sciences at Tsinghua University Beijing China.
 He received his Ph.D. in EE from the University of Southern California in August 2011 and then worked as a postdoctoral researcher in the EECS dept. at University of California at Berkeley from July 2011 to August 2012.
 Dr. Huang has been a visiting scholar at the LIDS lab at MIT and at the EECS department at UC Berkeley and a visiting professor at CUHK Bell-labs France and Microsoft Research Asia.
 He was a visiting scientist at the Simons Institute at UC Berkeley in Fall 2016.
 Dr. Huang received the outstanding teaching award from Tsinghua university in 2014.
 Dr. Huang has served as TPC members for several top-tier IEEE and ACM conferences.
 He was also the lead guest editor for the IEEE JSAC special issue on “Human-In-The-Loop Mobile Networks” in 2016 and an associate editor for ACM Transactions on Modeling and Performance Evaluation of Computing Systems since 2017.

-Wei Xu is an associate professor and assistant dean at the Institute for Interdisciplinary Information Sciences (IIIS) of Tsinghua University in Beijing.
+Wei Xu is an associate professor at the Institute for Interdisciplinary Information Sciences (IIIS) of Tsinghua University in Beijing.
 He is also an associate director of the Tsinghua’s Institute of Financial Technology and director of its blockchain research center.
 His research interest includes distributed system design, data science, especially their applications in financial technology.
-He has published 30+ research papers in leading venues.
-He received faculty research awards from Google and IBM, graduate student advising award and top-performance employee award from Tsinghua and multiple best paper awards at leading academic conferences.
+He has published 50+ research papers in leading venues.
+He received faculty research awards from Google and IBM, graduate student advising award and employee perfomance award from Tsinghua and multiple best paper awards at leading academic conferences.
 He received his B.S.E. from Univ. of Penn and Ph.D. from UC Berkeley.
 Before Tsinghua, he worked for Google as a software engineer for 2.5 years.